jhuapl-bio/taxtriage/README.md

 ![](assets/taxtriage_schematics.png)

+### About

+TaxTriage is designed in concordance with CDC recommendations to provide clinical environments the necessary tools to generate classification reports (using Kraken2) in a metagenomics scope.
+It is bundled with Nextflow to provide a seamless installation and usage experience.
+It is currently being developed so is subject for change at a rapid rate.

 #### Alerts

 :warning: If you make changes to the code within a nextflow-pulled repo, a change can result in a conflict in updating already cloned repos when running the test profile or called `-latest -r main/stable`.
 As a result you must run `nextflow drop https://github.com/jhuapl-bio/taxtriage` first.
 This only applies to pipelines run by calling the remote repo and the previously mentioned parameters.
 If you expect to make local changes frequently, you should just `git clone` and `git pull` manually and run the pipeline from the `main.nf` file.
 See [here](https://github.com/jhuapl-bio/taxtriage?tab=readme-ov-file#running-on-local-nf-files-test-config) for more info